 The methods of assessment will build up a cumulative picture of how well the apprentice has met the requirements of the standard.
-The apprenticeship includes fail, pass and distinction grades with the overall grade based on the apprentice's combined performance in each assessment method.
-In order to achieve a distinction overall, the apprentice needs to gain a distinction in the knowledge test and professional discussion, as well as a pass in the observation.
-The table below summarises how the overall grade is determined.
+The assessment activities are not weighted in percentage terms, however, in order to achieve a distinction overall, the apprentice must perform to distinction level in the practical observation and business project and in either the on-demand test and/or the professional discussion.